lzfelix/INB344/project/README.md

 * Expand based only on CHV or using both CHV and EMIM
 * Save the expanded queries
 * Run the whole pipeline and perform retrieval using either Dirichlet, Jelinek-Mercer or Two-Stage Language Smoothing techniques
-* Set values for λ and μ manuallu
+* Set values for λ and μ manually
 * Tune μ according to the corpus

 For detailed informatino about how to use the code, refer to ```doc/```